root-project/root/tutorials/index.md

 \ingroup Tutorials
 \brief This tutorial illustrates the use of class TSPlot.

-\defgroup tutorial_tmva TMVA tutorials
+\defgroup tutorial_ml Machine Learning tutorials
 \ingroup Tutorials
-\brief Example code which illustrates how to use the TMVA toolkit
+\brief Examples showing how to use Machine Learning from ROOT.

 \defgroup tutorial_webcanv TWebCanvas tutorials